benbria/coffee-coverage/docs/HOWTO-codeship-and-coveralls.md

         "test": "mocha"
     }

-In codeship, in your project settings, in the "Test" tab, set your "Test Pipeline" to:
+In Codeship, in your project settings, in the "Test" tab, set your "Test Pipeline" to:

     # Build project.
 Set this to whatever you use to build:
     npm run prepublish